nd1012/wan24-Crypto/README.md

 This library uses the available .NET cryptographic algorithms and doesn't implement any "selfmade" cryptographic algorithms.
 Extension libraries may add other well known third party cryptographic algorithm libraries, like Bouncy Castle.
-Also "selfmade" cryptographic algorithms may be implemented by extensions.
+Also "selfmade" cryptographic algorithms may be implemented as extensions.